Basil Rathbone

 3. Why all men don't rush out for Personnas and start enjoying smooth, comfortable shaves!

 Here's Basil Rathbone, looking very comfortable in a Swing King reclining chair.
-This ad appeared in 1953 and identifies Rathbone as the star of the Broadway play "Sherlock Holmes."
+These ads appeared in 1953 and identify Rathbone as the star of the Broadway play "Sherlock Holmes."
 (That play closed after only three performances on Broadway.)

 Swing King reclining chair ad